UnstableDesign/AdaCAD/docs/reference/operations/combos.md

 sidebar_position: 1
 ---
 # all possible structures
-![file](./img/combos.png)

-## Description
 This operation generates a list of every possible valid structure for a draft of a given size and allows the user to iterate through that list.
 We define valid as having at least one interlacement in every warp end and weft pick.
 Selecting size 4 creates 22874 valid structures.
 You can enter any `selection` number between 1-22874 to see the structure associated with that number.

+![file](./img/combos.png)

 ## Parameters
 - `size`: a number that represents the number of ends and pics in the structure (3 or 4 only)